Running For: Council

 I ask for your vote because my experience as a banker, engineer, and lawyer will serve the School and its alumni as we work to restore the tuition free system, and revive our brand.

 And while I believe that a tuition free system is paramount, I believe it must be done in a sustainable manner.
-And if that option is truly foreclosed, I will support the School and work with the entire community to find the best path for a long-term future.

 Free Cooper Union!